broadinstitute/wdl4s/PROGRESS.md

 ### Lexical Relationships

-A lexical relationship describes `Scope`s relate to each other.
+A lexical relationship describes how `Scope`s relate to each other.
 This relationship is always tied to how they are represented in source code.
 Currently the following classes are `Scope`s:

 * `Call`
 * `Declaration`